LifeSmarts teaches high school and junior high school students about:

 - Streamlined navigation on the home page.
 If you want to browse the site, our new drop-down menus will help you explore.
 If you know where you’re headed, you should be just a click away.

-- Your registration from 2014-15 is still active; there is no need to re-register.
+- Your registration from previous years is still active; there is no need to re-register.
 This is true whether you are a coach or a student.

 - Coaches, you will have the capability to add or drop students on your teams.